CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing.md

 ### Enable Adaptive Routing

-When you enable adaptive routing, Cumulus Linux uses the default profile for your switch ASIC type (`ar-profile-2` for Spectum-4 or `ar-profile-1` for Spectrum-3 and earlier).
-To change the adaptive routing profile, see {{<link url="#adaptive-routing-profiles" text="Adaptive Routing Profiles">}}, below.
+When you enable adaptive routing, Cumulus Linux uses the default profile settings for your switch ASIC type (`profile-2` for Spectum-4 or `profile-1` for Spectrum-3 and earlier).
+You cannot change the profile.

 To enable adaptive routing: